TESTING CENTER HOURS

 GPI reflects a global and holistic view of student learning and development and the importance of the campus environment in fostering holistic development.

-Noel-Levitz Student Inventory identifies the individual strengths and challenges for each member of Saint Augustine’s University’s incoming freshmen class.
+Noel-Levitz College Student Inventory (CSI) identifies the individual strengths and challenges for each member of Saint Augustine’s University’s incoming freshmen class.
 It also provides data on the receptivity to interventions, early in the first term.

 CREDIT BY EXAMINATION